prince475/datatypes/README.md

 # datatypes

-# DATA TYPES, CONTROL FLOW AND ARRAY LISTS
+## DATA TYPES, CONTROL FLOW AND ARRAY LISTS IN KOTLIN

 ### Initializing a function to write our code inside as we code along.